BSteffaniak/lazyaws/README.md

 <a href="https://discord.gg/ehwFt2t4wt"><img src='../assets/discord.png' width='75'></a>

-Check out this [video](https://www.youtube.com/watch?v=kNavnhzZHtk) walking through the creation of a small feature in lazygit if you want an idea of where to get started.
+Check out this [video](https://www.youtube.com/watch?v=kNavnhzZHtk) walking through the creation of a small feature in lazyaws if you want an idea of where to get started.

 ### Debugging Locally

-Run `lazygit --debug` in one terminal tab and `lazygit --logs` in another to view the program and its log output side by side
+Run `lazyaws --debug` in one terminal tab and `lazyaws --logs` in another to view the program and its log output side by side

 ## Donate

-If you would like to support the development of lazygit, consider [sponsoring me](https://github.com/sponsors/jesseduffield) (github is matching all donations dollar-for-dollar for 12 months)
+If you would like to support the development of lazyaws, consider [sponsoring me](https://github.com/sponsors/jesseduffield) (github is matching all donations dollar-for-dollar for 12 months)

 ## FAQ